Accident Flight Was His First Flight In The Glider

 Flight Conducted Under: Part 91: General aviation – Personal

-On June 5, 2022, about 1630 central daylight time, a Schweizer SGS135C glider, N2817H, was undamaged when the pilot was found deceased after a landing near Midlothian, Texas.
-The glider was operated under the provisions of Title 14 Code of Federal Regulations Part 91 as a personal flight.
+On June 6, 2021, about 1300 eastern daylight time, a Schweizer SGS 1-35 glider, N2878H, was substantially damaged when it was involved in an accident near Wurtsboro, New York.
+The pilot was fatally injured.
+The glider was operated as a Title 14 Code of Federal Regulations Part 91 personal flight.